appindesign/M-Time-Series/readme.md

 *Parameters*
 - `dateTime` The dateTime to be represented by a single letter for its month.
 The dateTime may be of type date, datetime or datetimezone.

-*Return* The single letter.
+*Return* The furnction returns a single visible letter (plus empty characters as required to distinguish it from months starting with the same letter).
 The return type is text.

 ### fnD
 *Purpose* Solves the problem of representing a day name by a single letter.